 - Secondary gadgets: Barbed Wire, Bulletproof Camera

-Oryx is a new kind of roamer that only gets more powerful the better you know the map.
+Oryx is a new kind of roamer with superior mobility throughout the map.
 His Remah Dash lets him charge through soft walls (at the cost of ten health) and barricades like they're made of tissue paper.
 It's immensely satisfying to use, but even more useful is his ability to jump up and climb through hatches.
 As a defender, he can roam in the prep phase opening hatches that let him quietly rotate around the map later on.

 - 2 Speed 2 Armor